 - The Vinegar: As I previously mentioned, I used malt vinegar as the base for this delicious piccalilli.

-- The Vegetables: I only used three vegetables in this piccalilli: cauliflower florets cut into small pieces, sweet gherkins thinly sliced and pearl onions.
+- The Vegetables: I only used three vegetables in this piccalilli: cauliflower florets cut into small pieces, thinly sliced sweet gherkins, and pearl onions.

 - The Spices: The combination of dry mustard and turmeric gives this piccalilli its distinctive taste and color.